Generalized Redundant Calibration of Radio Interferometers: Introduction

 In some sense, these findings indicate that redundant calibration is the victim of its own success.
 A possible way to look at the problem is that it is not that the arrays are too non-redundant, but that they are too sensitive.
-They are sensitive enough that particularities of individual elements produce big enough effects that a good fit cannot be found for the data.
-One possible approach has been studies in \cite{2017arXiv170101860S}: a pair of nearly, but not perfectly redundant baselines will have very strongly, but not perfectly correlated measured visibilities.
+They are sensitive enough that the particularities of individual elements produce big enough effects that a good fit cannot be found for the data.
+One possible approach has been studied in \cite{2017arXiv170101860S}: a pair of nearly, but not perfectly, redundant baselines will have very strong, but not perfect, correlation between measured visibilities.
 These slight decorrelations can be propagated self-consistently using a quadratic estimator formalism to allow stable solutions and almost by construction, a good fit.
 This process has the advantage of gracefully dealing with outlier antennas: there is no need to cut them out if we can instead model them as such.
-A more recent paper \cite{2004.08463} proposed a unified approach to sky-based and redundant calibration, in which both can be used concurrently in a self-consistent Bayesian model, assuming we have model of the telescope and its calibration uncertainties.
+A more recent paper \cite{2004.08463} proposed a unified approach to sky-based and redundant calibration, in which both can be used concurrently in a self-consistent Bayesian model, assuming we have a model of the telescope and its calibration uncertainties.

-However, model complexity is like European Union: if it does not solve your problems you are not using enough of it.
-So in this paper we take a different approach: instead of describing every single antenna with one complex number, that is a single gain, we are looking for a description in terms of multiple numbers per elemnt that can be adjusted in order to achieve good fit as well as give some physical insight into the type of imperfections.
-Note that this does not break the basic premise of redundant calibration: the number of unknown still scales linearly with the number of antennas while the number of measurements scales quadratically.
-So, for arbitrarily complex description of per-antenna non-idealities, the system will be over-constraint for large enough array (as long as the number of free parameters pet antenna is finite).
+\pa{In} this paper we take a different approach: instead of describing every single antenna with one complex number, a single gain, we are looking for a description in terms of multiple numbers per element that can be adjusted in order to achieve a good fit as well as give some physical insight into the type of imperfections.
+Note that this does not break the basic premise of redundant calibration: the number of unknowns still scales linearly with the number of antennas, while the number of measurements scales quadratically.
+So, for arbitrarily complex description of per-antenna non-idealities, the system will be over-constraint for large enough array (as long as the number of free parameters per antenna is finite).